 It was difficult to come to terms with the gap that I created by stopping for a few days.
 I felt like a failure but realise that I should leave the drama for the novel and accept that I can only keep up an intensity like that for stretches of a few days.
 Working like that had my mind swimming in words, and images, and ideas, and I was too close to everything to see clearly what I was doing.
 It had to stop, at least for some breathing space.
 Returning with fresh eyes was an intimidating idea because I’d stepped away when I was no longer able to see where I was at so when I stepped back in again to pick up where I left off, I expected to be disappointed.

-When I had my break in writing I struggled with guilt from the idea that I had failed because I couldn’t keep up a constant pace.
+When I took a step back from writing I struggled with guilt at the idea that I had failed because I couldn’t keep up a constant pace.
 I’m really annoyed now that I even let it bother me because it’s delusional to think that anything can be accomplished with mechanical regularity by a human being, especially a creative task.
-I got caught up in the idea that balance and consistency mean doing things without any variation; yet I know that theory and practice are two very separate things in reality.
+I got caught up in the notion that balance and consistency mean doing things without any variation; yet I know that theory and practice are two very separate things in reality.

 Striking a balance is perhaps harder than establishing a routine.
-Balance with anything from miniscule amounts to gigantic proportions can be achieved so I’m left rolling my eyes at the headspace wasted over theorising a conceptual idea to apply to my writing practice.
-It’s a waste of my time and headspace at best – I have writing to do!
+Balance with anything from minuscule amounts to gigantic proportions can be achieved so I’m left rolling my eyes at the headspace wasted over theorising a conceptual idea to apply to my writing practice.
+It’s a waste of my time – I have writing to do!